 InPlace operates a multi-streamed program at the Garambi Baan/Laughing Waters Residency Centre, comprising: InPlace Commissions; Industry Partners; Open Access; Wurundjeri Woi-wurrung; and Quick Response.

-The 2021-2022 program has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body, Office for the Arts through the Rise Fund, VicHealth, Creative Victoria, the Besen Family Foundation, and the University of Melbourne.
+The 2022-2023 program has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body, Office for the Arts through the Rise Fund, VicHealth, Creative Victoria, the Besen Family Foundation, and the University of Melbourne.

-Current Program Overview (2021-2022)
+Current Program Overview (2023)

 The new Garambi Baan/Laughing Waters Residency Centre program commenced in 2021, with inaugural program participants including Senior Elder of the Gimuy Walubara Yidinji clan, Aunty Henrietta Marrie AM and acclaimed arts executive and director, Rhoda Roberts AO, with InPlace supporting development of the documentary film, Bukal Bukal, as well as hosting public conversations on Country.

-Alongside this ‘The Escarpment Project’ commenced, involving a cohort of contemporary artists working in partnership with Wurundjeri Elder, Uncle Dave Wandin and Senior Botanist at the Department of Environment Land Water and Planning (DELWP), David Cameron.
-This multi-year project has been co-conceived by local artist, Siri Hayes and InPlace Director, Eugene Howard, with the project being creatively produced and supported by InPlace through the InPlace Commissions Stream.
+Alongside this the multidisciplinary project ‘Escarpment’ entered its second year of research and development.
+Escarpment involves a cohort of contemporary artists working in partnership with Wurundjeri Elder Uncle Dave Wandin, Wurundjeri Elder Aunty Annette Xiberras, and Senior Botanist at the The Department of Energy, Environment and Climate Action (DEECA), David Cameron.
+This multi-year project has been co-conceived by local artist, Siri Hayes, and InPlace Director, Eugene Howard, with the project being creatively produced and supported by InPlace through the InPlace Commissions Stream.